Where to start in managing diet problems

 If you need it, your dietitian can plan a special diet to make sure you get all the calories and nutrients you need.
 They may also recommend ‘meals in a drink’ that you can have if you can't face a meal.
 You can buy the drinks from a chemist or they are available on prescription.
 There are many other types of nutritional supplements which can help to boost your intake of nutrients.
-Your dietitian will advise whether any of these will help you.
+Your dietitian advises whether any of these help you.

 If you have a more serious problem and need drip or tube feeds your dietitian will be very involved in this.
 They can also help arrange for any cultural or religious dietary needs while you are in hospital.

-A pharmacist will check that the type and dose of any drug prescribed for you is safe.
-If you need drugs to boost your appetite or to prevent weight loss, your pharmacist will check that you can take these safely with any other medicines you are having, including drip feeds or tube feeds.
+A pharmacist checks that the type and dose of any drug prescribed for you is safe.
+If you need drugs to boost your appetite or to prevent weight loss, your pharmacist checks that you can take these safely with any other medicines you are having, including drip feeds or tube feeds.

 Speech therapists don't just help people with speech problems.
 They also help people who have difficulty swallowing after surgery and radiotherapy to the head and neck area.
 It can also be due to the cancer itself.
-They will assess you, and can advise on the right texture of food or fluid to help you swallow safely.
+They assess you, and can advise on the right texture of food or fluid to help you swallow safely.

 The term 'nutritionist' or 'nutritional therapist' is not a legally protected term and can be used by anyone.
 Most nutritionists are not employed through the NHS and you generally pay for their advice.
 It is important to check that any nutritionist you see is properly trained and you can do this by contacting The Nutrition Society.